velartrill/velartrill.github.io/orig/kestrel.md

 "You can usually find one," I tell her.
 "The trick is to bother looking."

 She gives me an unimpressed glance.
-"I'm not going to dignify that with a response, darling."
+"I'm not going to dignify that with a response, dear."

 Daisy clears her throat.
 "Sooo, are we going to talk about the fact Kess just assaulted the President?"
 She sounds almost more amused than anything.